The CRA Statute of Limitations: When Can You Stop Fearing a Tax Reassessment?

 What you need to know about the CRA Statute of Limitations, including how far back the CRA can go when assessing and collecting tax debt or auditing tax returns

-There are some cases where a person knows that they owe a tax debt for several years, but they ignore it, hoping that the Canada Revenue Agency (CRA) won’t find it.
+There are several reasons why people want to know more about the CRA audit time limit and reassessment time limit.
+For instance, there are some cases where a person knows that they owe a tax debt for several years, but they ignore it, hoping that the Canada Revenue Agency (CRA) won’t find it.
 In other cases, a person files their taxes and thinks everything is fine, only to be hit with a CRA reassessment many years later.

 Either scenario brings up the same question: How far back can the CRA go when looking at income taxes and tax debt?

 The reality is that the CRA has been given very strong powers and this is especially true when it comes to assessing and collecting tax debt.
 However, there are limits.
 These limits are referred to as the CRA Statute of Limitations.

 One thing to remember, is that ignoring a tax situation and hoping the CRA doesn’t find out about it isn’t a smart strategy.
 The agency fully understands its own powers and any limitations that are placed upon these powers.
 This means that it knows what it can and cannot do.
 CRA officers understand their powers and are trained to utilize them effectively.
 If you have a tax dispute, you cannot count on the CRA to not notice it.
 Instead, it is clearly in your favour to work with experts who understand tax law and CRA processes as well as CRA agents themselves.
 The team at Farber Tax Solutions is made up of legal and ex-CRA experts who have extensive experience in dealing with the CRA.
 We will work to review your situation, plan the best strategy for resolving your tax problem, and then communicate and negotiate with the CRA on your behalf.
 Using this strategy, you actually resolve your tax dispute, instead of just waiting around and hoping the CRA doesn’t notice.